 For people who work from home and need a space to buckle down, the location of your home office is extremely important.
 You’ll likely spend many hours in here, so you need to make sure you’re situated in the hottest piece of real estate within the house.
 That means you’ll need a quiet, tucked away space that’s still comfortable enough for you to work in.

-At Total Homes, we believe that you can get more done in your day with the right design.
+At Total by Metrostyle, we believe that you can get more done in your day with the right design.
 That’s why we’ve done all the hard work for you by taking the layout of every home design into consideration when choosing where to place the home office.

 All our home offices are built into our designs to optimise the space and maximise your productivity with The Watson a prime example.
 The Watson’s clever design allows space to be maximised.
 A separate theatre just across from the family area and a kitchen that includes a scullery acting as a barrier between the garage and open plan living area are just some of the great features you’ll get with this design.